zebrunner/carina/docs/cucumber.md

 ### Parallel execution

 You can execute cucumber tests in parallel.
-You can control it by `data_provider_thread_count` property from carina properties list.
+You can control it by `data-provider-thread-count` property from carina properties list.
 The value of that parameter will define maximum amount of parallel threads for your cucumber tests.